 The way you get around this is to place a starter strip along the base (sitting on the “floor”) and secured to the vertical roof supports.
 If the roof supports are close (36” to 48”) apart, you can use a standard 2x4 (with the largest side facing outward / inward).
 Openings larger than 48” will require larger dimensional lumber.
 Best practice is to modify all openings to 60” or less and use standard 4x4 for base strip.

 • It is recommended that neoprene or plastic washers (+/- 1/8”) be used to create a weep space for water drainage between the floor and the extrusion or "starter strip" (whichever is touching the floor of the stricture).
 2 or 3 are fine.
 These are only intended to create a tiny gap to allow water to weep out.
 They do not need to be around installation screws or secured in place.

-• Powder coated aluminum can direct mount to concrete.
-For added caution, we recommend a bond breaker be applied between aluminum extrusions and the concrete.
-Simply run standard electrical tape on the back side of all aluminum extrusions to break the bond between the concrete and extrusion.
+• Powder coated aluminum can be mounted directly to concrete and pressure treated materials.
+For added protection, we recommend a bond breaker be applied between aluminum extrusions and the concrete / PT material.
+Simply run standard electrical tape on the back side of all aluminum extrusions to break the bond between the mounting surface and extrusion.